Annual Town Assembly - Local Democracy

 Top The Agenda

-The custom and practice in Penistone for many years has been for the statutory notice to show the date, time and location of the meeting, state the business of the meeting and include the Agenda.
-Oddly enough, an Agenda might be sensible and efficient but it is not actually a mandatory requirement.
-Neither is the actual presence of councillors, although the meeting could look pointless without them to listen to the concerns of the electorate and deal with those concerns as best they can.
-Neither does the Chair of the meeting have to be the Mayor, or anyone from the council.
+The custom and practice has been for the statutory notice to show the date, time and location of the meeting, state the business and include an Agenda.
+The actual attendence of councillors is not mandatory but meetings are pointless without them to hear the concerns of the electorate and deal with them properly as best they might.
+Neither does the Chair of the meeting have to be a Mayor or even anyone from the council.
 The Chair can be anyone.
-Even more, those running the meeting do not have to be the council but the the council might be best placed to offer any solutions or help.
+There is also a rule which allows to public to also call for a further public meeting, if requested by a specified number of the electorate.
+Unlikely but possible and the council would have to arrange that meeting in a proper way.

-Coming back to the use of an Agenda, as well as the open forum, it might be sensible to allow people to submit topics in advance, giving time for them to be researched.
 The Agenda would normally be expected to include minutes from the previous year and to report on any actions which had taken place to address the concerns raised.
-Any vote taken during an Assembly would only be open to local electors.
+Voting is allowed at an Assembly but any vote taken would be only open to local electors.
 Although rare, a vote by the electorate has been known to occur in Penistone and it can direct the council to look into specific issues.
+They would be foolish to ignore any such voting.

 The Standard Penistone Agenda

-The usual Annual Town Assembly Agenda until recent times looked much like this, before the rot set in:
+The usual Annual Town Assembly Agenda until recent times (when the rot set in) looked much like this:

 Responsibilities of a Local Council

-In outline, the local council has an overall responsibility for the well-being of the local community, falling into three main categories:
+In outline, a local parish or town council has an overall responsibility for the well-being of the local community, falling into three main categories (from NALC):

 Top Other Councils